There, on my quiet days, the sea is fresh and gentle,

 Silence and wind cut through a landscape surrounded all over by dunes and marsh vegetation.

-How to get there: by motor vessel from the little centre of Gorino or from Porto Garibaldi
+→ How to get there: by motorboat departing from the small town of Gorino or from Porto Garibaldi.

 A green area stolen to the sea and made by greenery and water valleys that every year shape the land in a different way – it is an always changing landscape, and nature lovers or people in search of the sea’s voice will enjoy getting lost in the midst of this unspoilt nature.

-How to get there: driving along Strada Statale Romea (SS309) until arriving at the Abbey of Pomposa and from there, taking Via Girarlda Centrale, in Lido di Volano
+→ How to get there: by driving along Strada Statale Romea (SS309) until arriving at the abbey of Pomposa and from there, taking Via Girarlda Centrale, in Lido di Volano

-Marina Romea - Mouth of the river Lamone
+Mouth of the river Lamone (Marina Romea, RA)

 Davide Marino was born archaeologist but ended up doing other things.
 Rational – but not methodic, slow – but passionate.
 A young enthusiast with grey hair